skillitzimberg/trimet-commuter/README.md

 Go to [Firebase](https://firebase.google.com/).
 Set up an account for yourself.
 If you already have a Google or Gmail account, you already have access - just sign in.

-Once you've created an account, you should be taken to a user dashboard area, with an option to Create a New Project.
-Select this option, provide a name for your new project, and select your Country/region from the drop-down menu.
+Once you're logged in, go to the [console](https://console.firebase.google.com/).
+Use the option to add a new project.
+Provide a name for your new project, and select your Country/region from the drop-down menu.
+Click "Create Project."

 You'll then be taken to an "Overview" area.
-Where you'll be offered three options:
+Where you'll be offered three options to add Firebase for:

-- Add Firebase to your iOS app
+- iOS app (ios logo)
-- Add Firebase to your Android app
+- Android app (android logo)
-- Add Firebase to your web app
+- web app (</>)

 Select Add Firebase to your web app.
 Firebase should respond with a pop-up modal window.
 Keep the information in this modal handy.